Proctitis Also listed as:

 Proctitis is an inflammation of the lining of the rectum, the end of the large intestine where stool passes through.
 It causes pain, soreness, bleeding, and a discharge of mucus or pus.
 It can also make you feel like you need to have a bowel movement all the time.

 Proctitis can be long-lasting (chronic) or a short (acute).
 When inflammation spreads beyond the rectum, the condition is often called proctocolitis.

 Your doctor can usually treat proctitis successfully.
 Treatment depends on what is causing the inflammation.
 Sometimes proctitis can be treated the same way as inflammatory bowel disease, a condition where the lining of other parts of the digestive tract get inflamed.

 Common symptoms of proctitis include:

 A number of conditions can cause proctitis.
-Sexually transmitted infections are the most common:
+Sexually transmitted diseases (STDs) are the most common:

 Someone is more likely to get proctitis if they: